Double bubble plumbings and two-curve flops: Autoequivalences

 \begin{Corollary} Let $k>2$ be prime and suppose $\charac\,\bK = k$.
 Then the core spheres $Q_i$ split-generate the compact category $\scrF(W_k;\bK)$. \end{Corollary}

 \begin{proof} Whenever a composition of (fat) spherical twists acts by a shift, the corresponding objects split-generate, compare to \cite{Seidel:FCPLT}.
 This means the core spheres together with the fat-spherical object (whose universal object is) $\scrL$ underlying the Lens space twist split-generate.
 In characteristic $k$, the Lens space $L=L(k,1)$ has a non-trivial class $\upeta \in HF^1(L,L) = \bK$ and hence a graded self-extension $L \stackrel{\upeta}{\longrightarrow}L$.
 When $k=2$, this represents the universal local system $\scrL$ associated to $L$.
-More generally, the universal local system $\scrL$ over $L$ has endomorphisms as in \eqref{eqn:fat}; it determines the underlying fat-spherical $L$ of the associated autoequivalence; and the general theory of fat-sphericals implies that $\scrL$ is filtered by copies of $L$.
+More generally, the universal local system $\scrL$ over $L$ has endomorphisms as in \eqref{eqn:fat}; it determines the underlying fat-spherical object $L$ of the associated autoequivalence, and the general theory of fat-spherical objects (see e.g.\ \cite{Kawamata, Mak-Wu}) implies that $\scrL$ is filtered by copies of $L$.
 Therefore the core spheres together with $L$ split-generate.
 But the Lens space itself is manifestly generated by the cores. \end{proof}

 \begin{Remark} When $k>2$ and $\charac\,\bK=0$ the same argument and the description of the Lens space twist at the end of Section \ref{Sec:twists} shows that $\scrF(W_k)$ is split-generated by the cores $Q_i$ and the collection of branes given by equipping the Lens space with a non-trivial rank one local system. \end{Remark}